 The risk evaluation phase is the lengthiest in the social and environmental evaluation process.
 It is a process of progressive evaluation to reach a consensus decision.
-The review is led by and has primary input from the two EFIC personnel responsible for social and environmental evaluation (one of the two having primary responsibility for a specific transaction), and includes consideration at different stages of the process by the EFIC Credit Committee and other professional colleagues, and discussion with stakeholders from other organisations involved in the transaction.
+The review is led by and has primary input from the two Efic personnel responsible for social and environmental evaluation (one of the two having primary responsibility for a specific transaction), and includes consideration at different stages of the process by the Efic Credit Committee and other professional colleagues, and discussion with stakeholders from other organisations involved in the transaction.
 Category A Projects covered by the disclosure requirement also benefit from the views of external stakeholders.
-Documentation of the evaluation is primarily by internal email, external email, comments on reports by other operational units of EFIC, and comments on term sheets and related transaction documentation.
+We note that Category A projects within Australia are now disclosed on the Efic website together with international projects.
+Documentation of the evaluation is primarily by internal email, external email, comments on reports by other operational units of Efic, and comments on term sheets and related transaction documentation.
 Activities undertaken within the phase include, over time:

-- 1. internal discussion within EFIC, including the Credit Committee; - 2. review of transaction documentation; - 3. review of other independent documentation; - 4. correspondence with the exporter and where relevant the project proponent and the lending syndicate; - 5. discussions with other Export Credit Agencies (where relevant); and - 6. application of professional judgement.
+1. internal discussion within Efic, including the Credit Committee;

+- 2. review of transaction documentation; - 3. review of other independent documentation; - 4. correspondence with the exporter and where relevant the project proponent and the lending syndicate; - 5. discussions with other Export Credit Agencies (where relevant); and - 6. application of professional judgment.

-The outcome of the risk evaluation undertaken by EFIC is twofold:
+The outcome of the risk evaluation undertaken by Efic is twofold:

-- 1. confirmation of the initial classification of the transaction; and - inclusion of the findings of the social and environmental risk evaluation in a formal recommendation to the Board or a delegate of EFIC that the transaction be either supported or declined based on satisfaction of the relevant benchmarks (we note that a transaction may also be rejected on the basis of economics, underwriting or technical risk).
+- 1. confirmation of the initial classification of the transaction; and - 2. inclusion of the findings of the social and environmental risk evaluation in a report to the Board or a delegate of Efic that indicates whether or not a transaction complies with the Policy and Procedure, key environmental and/or social issues and their associated level of risk (we note that a transaction may also be rejected for other reasons such as economics, underwriting or technical risk).